hypirion/inlein/CONTRIBUTING.md

 # Contributing

+Hi, thank you for your interest in contributing!
+We try to make it easy for new contributors to help out, and do not hesitate to ask if there's anything you wonder about.
+Contributors who have had a single patch accepted may request commit rights.

 Please report issues on the
 [GitHub issue tracker](https://github.com/hyPiRion/inlein/issues).
 Sending bug reports to personal email addresses is inappropriate.
-Simpler issues appropriate for first-time contributors looking to help out are tagged "newbie".
+Simpler issues appropriate for first-time contributors looking to help out are tagged "newbie", and should have a some pointers on how to start.

 Patches are preferred as GitHub pull requests.
 Please use topic branches when sending pull requests rather than committing directly to master in order to